-Progress is monitored at Divisional level, through Integrated Performance Report and reported via Trust Management Committee, Finance, Infrastructure and Digital Committee and Trust Board.
-We confirmed our understanding by reviewing the latest CIP plan which was presented to and approved by Finance, Infrastructure and Digital Committee in June 2022.
-Management has prepared a FY2023 plan which was presented in and approved by Finance, Infrastructure and Digital Committee (Extra-ordinary) on behalf of Board in June 2022.
+Progress is monitored at Divisional level, through Integrated Performance Report and reported via the Trust Management Committee, Trust Board and the Finance, Infrastructure and Digital Committee.
+We confirmed our understanding by reviewing the latest CIP plan which was presented to and approved by Finance, Infrastructure and Digital Committee in March 2023 Management has prepared a 2023/24 plan which was presented in and approved by Finance, Infrastructure and Digital Committee and Digital Committee (Extra-ordinary) on behalf of Board in March 2023.